Kelly Disability Law

 Section 5.06 of the SSA’s Blue Book lists the qualifying conditions for inflammatory bowel disease, including Crohn’s disease.
 To qualify for disability assistance under section 5.06 you must have been diagnosed with IBD and have documentation of one of the following:

-• Other qualifying complications – If you do not have a bowel obstruction, there are other complications that may qualify you for disability benefits if you have two of these complications with a 6-month period:
+• Other qualifying complications – If you do not have a bowel obstruction, there are other complications that may qualify you for disability benefits if you have two of these complications within a 6-month period:

 • Anemia with hemoglobin less than 10g/dL in two blood tests at least 60 days apart.